estrac/andfn/developer_guide.md

-## How to Install VS Code IDE for Erik Toller's `andfn` Package on Ubuntu
+## How to Install VS Code IDE for the `andfn` Package on Ubuntu

 ### Install Python on the system
     `sudo apt update`
     `sudo apt install python3 python3-pip python3-venv -y`

 ### Install and Configure Git on the system
-Follow the instructions for installing and configuring `git` that are stored in the Mlaem repository.
+Follow the instructions for installing and configuring `git` that are stored in the Mlaem repository on GitHub.
 These instructions are located at [https://github.com/ODLS1/Mlaem/tree/main/readme/Git_Config.md](https://github.com/ODLS1/Mlaem/tree/main/readme/Git_Config.md).

 ### Fork the `andfn` repository on GitHub
 * Fork the `andfn` repository on GitHub using the GitHub Website GUI.